 - Pâques pluvieuses = Rainy Easter

-The “vacances de printemps” are 2 weeks long and fall between April 13 and May 13.
+The “vacances de printemps” are 2 weeks long and fall sometimes between April and May.

 The Catholic tradition dictates that Church bells don’t ring between Good Friday “Vendredi Saint” and Easter Sunday, to commemorate the death of Christ and his resurrection.

 The oral tradition then said that the bells were flying to Rome during that time (they then grow 2 little wings and dress up with a lovely ribbon) to be blessed by the Pope, and then come back from this trip loaded with presents.